 Writing instructors perform most effectively—and students writers learn best—when instructors are treated as professionals and provided with resources that allow them to focus on their students’ development as writers.
 Instructors should be recognized as professionals regardless of their position—tenured, tenure-track, emeritus, non-tenure-track, full-time, or part-time—and granted the respect due to any contributing member of a department or program.
 This recognition should include the opportunity to participate in the governance of the department, program, and college or university and the opportunity to contribute to the development of writing curriculum and instruction.
 Instructors also require adequate resources—including (but not limited to) time, reasonable class sizes, and physical surroundings—to provide sound writing instruction as outlined in this document.
 Instructors should also earn a living wage and receive health coverage and other benefits in line with the recommendations of professional organizations.

 Institutions can provide reasonable and equitable working conditions by establishing teaching loads and class sizes that are consistent with disciplinary norms.
+No more than 20 students should be permitted in any writing class.
+Ideally, classes should be limited to 15.
+Remedial or developmental sections should be limited to a maximum of 15 students.
+No English faculty members should teach more than 60 writing students a term.
 Institutions can also provide these conditions by paying instructors a reasonable wage and providing access to benefits.
 Institutions should provide resources necessary to effective instruction, including office space to meet with students individually, computers and network access, and office technologies (such as photocopiers).
 Institutions should also facilitate instructor access to personnel and units that can inform their practices and offer helpful efficiencies such as librarians, writing centers and directors, and teaching and learning centers.
 Institutions should also foster department and program cultures that recognize instructors, whether in appointments that emphasize research and scholarship or in those that focus fully or primarily on teaching or administration, as scholars and full members of the discipline.
 Institutions should ensure that all members of a department or program have the opportunity to participate in shared governance.

 12. Sound writing instruction is assessed through a collaborative effort that focuses on student learning within and beyond a writing course.